-Work First Employment Services assists with training, work experience, and supportive casework services to enable Work First Family Assistance recipients to become self-sufficient and self-supporting.
-This program is administered by the Buncombe County Department of Social Services.
+Work First Employment Services assists with training, work experience and supportive casework services to enable Work First Family Assistance recipients to become self-sufficient and self-supporting.
+This program is administered by the Buncombe County Social Work Services.

 Recognizing this, Work First emphasizes three strategies:

 Keeping families off welfare by helping them cope with unexpected emergencies or setbacks.
-Under Work First, qualifying families a can get up to three months worth of cash Diversion Assistance, childcare, Food Stamp benefits, and Medicaid, if they stay off welfare.
+Under Work First, qualifying families can get up to three months worth of cash Diversion Assistance, childcare, Food Stamp benefits and Medicaid, if they stay off welfare.

 Shortening the length of time that families are on welfare by making work mandatory and by limiting how long a family can receive cash assistance.
 To receive Work First benefits, parents must register with the First Stop Employment Assistance Program, sign a Mutual Responsibility Agreement, and once they move into the phased-in work requirement, they can continue to receive benefits for up to 24 months.
 Families reaching the 24-month limit cannot reapply for welfare for three years.

 Helping families that leave welfare to stay off by encouraging them to save and by helping to maintain permanent employment.

 The philosophy of Work First is that “All people have the responsibility to their families and their communities to work and provide for their children.”

 The goal of Work First is to assist able-bodied applicants in becoming self- sufficient by securing full-time employment as quickly as possible.
 The program supports self-sufficiency by:

 - Promoting Work